MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-B-Acquisition-Planning/part-212-Acquisition-Commercial-Items/subpart-212.3-Solicitation-Provisions-Contract-Clauses-Acquisition-Commercial-Items/section-212.301.md

 (F) Use the provision at 252.232-7014, Notification of Payment in Local Currency (Afghanistan), as prescribed in 232.7202.

-(xv) *Part 237 - Service Contracting.* (A) Use the clause at 252.237-7010, Prohibition on Interrogation of Detainees by Contractor Personnel, as prescribed in 237.173-5, to comply with section 1038 of Pub.
+(xiv) *Part 237 - Service Contracting.* (A) Use the clause at 252.237-7010, Prohibition on Interrogation of Detainees by Contractor Personnel, as prescribed in 237.173-5, to comply with section 1038 of Pub.
 L. 111-84.

 (B) Use the clause at 252.237-7019, Training for Contractor Personnel Interacting with Detainees, as prescribed in 237.171-4, to comply with section 1092 of Pub.
 L. 108-375.

-(xvi) *Part 239 - Acquisition of Information Technology.* (A) Use the provision 252.239-7009, Representation of Use of Cloud Computing, as prescribed in 239.7604(a).
+(xv) *Part 239 - Acquisition of Information Technology.* (A) Use the provision 252.239-7009, Representation of Use of Cloud Computing, as prescribed in 239.7604(a).

 (B) Use the clause 252.239-7010, Cloud Computing Services, as prescribed in 239.7604(b).